Skip to content

 In Pyrope, to call a method, parenthesis are needed only when the method has arguments.
 This is needed to distinguish for higher order functions that need to distinguish between a function call and a pass of the lambda.

 Pyrope everything is a tuple, even the output or return from a lambda.
-When a single element is returned, it can be an unnamed tuple by omiting parenthesis.
+The output type always uses parenthesis.

 a = 1